Metoprolol/hydrochlorothiazide (By mouth)

 Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Metoprolol (met-oh-PROE-lol)

 Treats high blood pressure.
-A lower blood pressure will reduce the risk of stroke and heart attack.
 This medicine is a combination of a beta-blocker and a diuretic (water pill).

 When This Medicine Should Not Be Used